Alignment

 TEM

-The electron beam of a transmission electron microscope (TEM) causes light generation from within a sample.
+The electron beam of a transmission electron microscope (TEM) generates light from within a sample.
 In many specimens, the photons radiate isotropically, e.g., propagate with equal intensity in all directions.
-The most efficient way to collect these emitted photons is to use large solid angle mirrors positioned above and below the specimen as in the holder of the Vulcan system.
+The most efficient way to collect these emitted photons is to use large solid-angle mirrors positioned above and below the specimen, as in the holder of the Vulcan system.
 Light reflects from the mirrors and focuses on optical fibers that run out of the microscope to detect the hardware.

-In mirror-based systems, proper optical alignment is critical.
+Proper optical alignment is critical in mirror-based systems.
 For example, a misalignment of just a few tens of micrometers can reduce the signal by 50% or more.
 With samples in the TEM typically emitting only weakly, precise optical alignment of a sample to the collection system is challenging and fraught with danger in the hands of inexperienced users unless, as with the Vulcan system, the system design guarantees optical alignment in most specimens.

 Alignment for Monarc